Mailu/Mailu/README.md

 Freeposte.io
 ============

-Simple yet functional and full-featured mail server as a single Docker image.
+Simple yet functional and full-featured mail server as a set of Docker images.
-The idea behing Freeposte.io is identical to motivations that led to poste.io: even though it looks like a Docker anti-pattern, single upgradable image running a full-featured mail server is a truly amazing advantage for hosting mails on modern cloud services or home-brewed Docker servers.
+The idea behing Freeposte.io is identical to motivations that led to poste.io: providing a simple and maintainable mail server that is painless to manage and does not require more resources than necessary.

 People from poste.io did an amazing job at accomplishing this ; any company looking for a serious yet simple mail server with professional support should